Undergraduate Student Opportunities & Resources

 - Write a plan of study.
 The plan of study must be equivalent to a normal credit course in the discipline.
 For example, for three credits, a student might be required to master a certain bibliography and write a 15–20-page paper.
 For six credits, a more comprehensive bibliography and several types of written work or research projects would be appropriate.
 The plan of study, signed by the faculty sponsor, must be submitted to the internship coordinator before you can register for HIST 3095.

 - Register for HIST 3095.
-A faculty supervisor must sign a Registration Transaction Form and submit it to Colonial Central.
+A faculty supervisor must sign a Registration Transaction Form and submit it to Student Services Hub.

 - Complete internship and evaluation.
 During the fall or spring semester, students must work at least 8–10 hours per week for three credits.
 The work hours are doubled for the five-week summer sessions.
 Make sure the internship supervisor submits a formal letter or email at the end of the semester stating that you have satisfactorily completed the internship.

 Students may take HIST 3095 for a letter grade or Pass/No Pass.
 Your faculty supervisor will determine your final grade based upon the academic work you complete.
-That evaluation will be reviewed by the departmental internship coordinator.
+That evaluation will be reviewed by the departmental internship coordinator, Steven Brady.
 This evaluation normally will not affect the academic grade given by the faculty sponsor unless the internship has been judged unsatisfactory.

 Study Abroad and Transfer Credit